An explanation of Mondrian's oeuvre by Michael Sciam

 With Fig. 10 the space of external reality had undergone marked internalization in the far more condensed forms of thought; the physical seemed to be expressed in excessively mental terms.
 The painter was soon to realize that his canvases did not convey a sense of the variety perceived by the eye in nature or urban space, the rich and multiform aspect of color previously captured with his dunes and trees, his Cubist works, and his checkerboard compositions.
 While Lozenge with Four Yellow Lines can therefore be regarded as a point of arrival, at the same time, as in other moments of Mondrian’s artistic development, the work also represents a new point of departure.

-As Michel Seuphor puts it in his beautiful biography of Mondrian: “Sometimes he thinks he has found it.
+As Michel Seuphor puts it in his beautiful biography of the Dutch artist: “Sometimes he thinks he has found it.
 So he stops, observes the work, and says: It’s done.
 But the clock of his life keeps on ticking and is already driving him forward.
 He soon realizes that nothing is done and everything has to start all over again.”